Unforgiven (2004)

-The 2004 Unforgiven was the seventh annual Unforgiven professional wrestling pay-per-view (PPV) event produced by World Wrestling Entertainment (WWE).
-It was held exclusively for wrestlers from the promotion's Raw brand division.
-The event took place on September 12, 2004, at the Rose Garden in Portland, Oregon.
-It is one of only two WWE pay-per-view events to ever be held in the state of Oregon, the other being No Mercy in 2008.
+The 2004 Unforgiven was a professional wrestling pay-per-view (PPV) event produced by World Wrestling Entertainment (WWE).
+It was the seventh annual Unforgiven and took place on September 12, 2004, at the Rose Garden in Portland, Oregon, held exclusively for wrestlers from the promotion's Raw brand division.
+It is one of only two WWE pay-per-view events to be held in the U.S. state of Oregon, the other being No Mercy in 2008.

-The main event was Randy Orton versus Triple H for the World Heavyweight Championship, which Triple H won by pinfall after executing a Pedigree onto a steel chair.
+The main event saw Randy Orton defend the World Heavyweight Championship. against Triple H, which Triple H won by pinfall after executing a Pedigree onto a steel chair.
 One of the predominant matches on the card was Shawn Michaels versus Kane in a No Disqualification match, which Michaels won after performing Sweet Chin Music.
 Another primary match on the undercard was Chris Jericho versus Christian in a Ladder match for the vacant WWE Intercontinental Championship, which Jericho won by retrieving the suspended belt.

 Production

 Background

+The seventh Unforgiven was held at the Rose Garden in Portland, Oregon.

-Unforgiven was first held by World Wrestling Entertainment (WWE) as the 21st In Your House pay-per-view (PPV) in April 1998.
-Following the discontinuation of the In Your House series in February 1999, Unforgiven branched off as its own PPV in September that year, becoming WWE's annual September PPV.
-The 2004 event was the seventh event in the Unforgiven chronology and took place on September 12 at the Rose Garden in Portland, Oregon.
+Unforgiven was an annual professional wrestling pay-per-view (PPV) event first held by World Wrestling Entertainment (WWE) as the 21st In Your House PPV event in April 1998.
+Following the discontinuation of the In Your House series in February 1999, Unforgiven continued as its own PPV event in September that year, becoming WWE's annual September PPV.
+The seventh event took place on September 12, 2004, at the Rose Garden in Portland, Oregon.
 Like the previous year's event, it featured wrestlers exclusively from the Raw brand.

 Storylines

 Seven professional wrestling matches were scheduled on the event's card beforehand, which were planned with predetermined outcomes by WWE's script writers.
 The buildup to these matches and scenarios that took place before, during and after the event were also planned by the script writers.
 The event featured wrestlers and other talent from the Raw brand – a storyline expansion in which WWE assigned its employees.
-Wrestlers portrayed either a villainous or fan favorite gimmick, as they followed a series of events which generally built tension, leading to a wrestling match.